cryptoandcoffee/akashos/README.md

 3. With great power comes great responsibility.
 Be aware of the risks and use Lens to monitor your cluster.
 4. If you experience any abuse, ddos, spam, or other issues please report the offending wallet address to the Akash team.

-## Software
+## Software Requirements
 1. Domain name (example.com) that you own and can manage DNS records.
 2. 50 AKT to send to new provider wallet
 3. Access to your firewall/router for port forwarding
-4. Lens - we recommend Lens for daily ops
+4. [Lens](https://k8slens.dev/) - Recommend for cluster daily ops - you will need this to easily interact with your new cluster
-5. Balena Etcher / Rufus / Ventoy
+5. [Balena Etcher](https://www.balena.io/etcher/), [Rufus](https://rufus.ie/), or [Ventoy](https://www.ventoy.net/en/index.html) for creating bootable USB drives on Linux, Mac, PC.
-6. Dynamic DNS update client and domain for residential IP's
+6. Dynamic DNS update client and domain for residential IP's.

 ## Hardware Requirements First Node

 - 2 CPU / 4 Threads
 - 8Gb Memory
 - 32Gb Disk

 ## Hardware Requirements Additional Nodes